MicrosoftDocs/winrt-related/winrt-related-src/midl-3/intro.md

 You don't need to declare a single-dimensional array before you can use it.
 Instead, array types are constructed by following a type name with square brackets.
 For example, **Int32[]** is a single-dimensional array of **Int32**.

 Similarly, *nullable* value types also do not have to be declared before they can be used.
-For each non-nullable value type **T** there's a corresponding nullable type **T?**, which can hold the additional value `null`.
-For instance, **Int32?** is a type that can hold any 32-bit integer, or the value `null`.
-While MIDL 3.0 source code represents a nullable value types as type **T?**, the actual underlying Windows Runtime type is [**IReference&lt;T&gt;**](/uwp/api/windows.foundation.ireference_t_) where **T** can be anything but **String**.
+For each non-nullable value type **T** (except **String**), there's a corresponding nullable type **Windows.Foundation.IReference&lt;T&gt;**, which can hold the additional value `null`.
+For instance, **Windows.Foundation.IReference&lt;Int32&gt;** is a type that can hold any 32-bit integer, or the value `null`.
+Also see [**IReference&lt;T&gt;**](/uwp/api/windows.foundation.ireference_t_).

 Finally, MIDL 3.0 supports the **Object** type, which maps to the Windows Runtime [**IInspectable**](https://msdn.microsoft.com/en-us/library/br205821) interface.
-Conceptually, the reference types&mdash;*interface* and *runtimeclass*&mdash;derive from the **Object** type.
+The *interface* and *runtimeclass* reference types conceptually derive from the **Object** type; *delegate* does not.

-## Expressions
+### Expressions in an enumerated value
+With MIDL 3.0, you can only use an *expression* in the declaration of the value of an enumerated type's named constants; in other words, in an enumeration initializer.

-An *expression* is constructed from *operands* and *operators*.
+An expression is constructed from *operands* and *operators*.
 The operators in an expression indicate which operations to apply to the operands.
 Examples of operators include +, -, *, /, and `new`.
 Examples of operands include literals, fields, local variables, and expressions.

 When an expression contains multiple operators, the *precedence* of the operators controls the order in which the individual operators are evaluated.
 For example, the expression x + y * z is evaluated as x + (y * z) because the * operator has higher precedence than the + operator.

-MIDL 3.0 only allows expressions to be used in the declaration of the value of an enumerated type's named constants.

 The following table summarizes MIDL 3.0's operators, listing the operator categories in order of precedence from highest to lowest.
 Operators in the same category have equal precedence.
-Note that operators only apply to enumeration initializers.

 <div class="mx-responsive-img">
 <table class="uwpd-top-aligned-table">